top of page

 • improved mental functioning

-• improved general and psychological well being
+• improved general and psychological well-being

 • greater self-confidence and self-esteem